red/docs/preprocessor.md

     print "OS is Windows"

-and otherwise, will result in:
+and otherwise, will result in just:

     Red []